ResidentMario/pytorch-training-performance-guide/book/gradient-checkpoints.md

 I used [Spell](https://spell.ml/) to train this model four times: once each on an NVIDIA T4 and NVIDIA V100 GPU, and once each in checkpointed and uncheckpointed modes.
 All runs had a batch size of 64.
 Here are the results:

+_Author note: these benchmarks were last run in April 2021._

 ![Checkpoint runtime results](/img/ch2/checkpoint-runtime-results.avif)

 The first row has training runs conducted with model checkpointing off, the second with it on.